Elena Cornaro Piscopia

-Elena Lucrezia Cornaro Piscopia (/kɔːrˌnɑːroʊ pɪˈskoʊpiə/, /it/; 5 June 1646 – 26 July 1684) or Elena Lucrezia Corner (/vec/, /it/), also known in English as Helen Cornaro, was a Venetian philosopher of noble descent who in 1678 became one of the first women to receive an academic degree from a university and the first to receive a Doctor of Philosophy degree.
+Elena Lucrezia Cornaro Piscopia (/kɔːrˌnɑːroʊ pɪˈskoʊpiə/, /it/; 5 June 1646 – 26 July 1684) or Elena Lucrezia Corner (/vec/, /it/), also known in English as Helen Cornaro, was an Italian philosopher of noble descent in the Republic of Venice who in 1678 became one of the first women to receive an academic degree from a university and the first appointed a Doctor of Philosophy.

 Early life

 Elena Cornaro Piscopia was born in the Palazzo Loredan, in Venice, Republic of Venice, on 5 June 1646.
-She was the third child of Gianbattista Cornaro-Piscopia and his mistress Zanetta Boni.
-Her mother was a peasant and her parents were not married at the time of her birth.
+She was the third child of Gianbattista Cornaro-Piscopia, a member of the Cornaro family; and his mistress Zanetta Boni.
+Her mother was a commoner and her parents were not married at the time of her birth.

-In 1664 Elena’s father was chosen to become the Procuratore di San Marco de supra, the treasurer of St Mark's Cathedral, a coveted position among Venetian nobility.
+In 1664, Elena’s father was chosen to become Over-Procurator of Saint Mark, the treasurer of St Mark's Basilica, a coveted position among Venetian nobility.
 That made Gianbattista second only to the Doge of Venice in terms of precedence.
-Because of this connection Lady Elena was prominent in the Marriage of the Sea celebration, even though she was born illegitimate.
-Her father tried to arrange betrothals for her several times but she rebuffed each man's advances.
+Because of this connection, Elena was prominent in the Marriage of the Sea ceremony held in the Republic of Venice on the Feast of the Ascension, even though she was born illegitimate.
+Her father tried to arrange betrothals for her several times, but she rebuffed each man's advances.
 Early biographers' suggestion that she took a vow of chastity at age 11 is disputed by Francesco Ludovico Maschietto.

-In 1665 she took the habit of a Benedictine oblate without, however, becoming a nun.
+In 1665 she took the religious habit of an oblate of the Benedictines, but did not become a nun.

 Education

-As a young girl Lady Elena was seen as a prodigy.
+As a young girl Elena was seen as a prodigy.
 On the advice of Giovanni Fabris, a priest who was a friend of the family, she began a classical education.
 She studied Latin and Greek under distinguished instructors and became proficient in those languages, as well as French and Spanish, by the age of seven.

 Elena came to be an expert musician, mastering the harpsichord, the clavichord, the harp and the violin.
 Her skills were shown by the music that she composed in her lifetime.
 In her late teens and early twenties, she became interested in physics, astronomy and linguistics.
 Carlo Rinaldini, her tutor in philosophy and at that point, the Chairman of Philosophy at the University of Padua, published a book in 1668 written in Latin and centred on geometry.
 The book was dedicated to a twenty-two-year-old Elena.
 After the death of her main tutor, Fabris, she became even closer to Rinaldini, who took over her studies.